This sample shows how to use Azure Functions to automatically trigger blob cleanup.

 }

-The execution uses a singleton orchestration pattern using the blob name when starting the DataBusCleanupOrchestrator
+To prevent multiple timeouts from starting, the function uses the singleton orchestration pattern, using the blob name, when starting the DataBusCleanupOrchestrator function.

 public static DateTime GetValidUntil(CloudBlockBlob blockBlob)